Website Manager

 Ejections due to double technical fouls or referee removal of a player, coach or spectator

-The Executive Board of UM Hoops met to discuss these issues and decided that the best course of action is to restate and enforce our Code of Conduct.
+The Board of UM Basketball Club met to discuss these issues and decided that the best course of action is to restate and enforce our Code of Conduct.
 The following are excerpts from this Code:

 The following may result in a fan ejection: